AzureForEducation/demo-botrecovery/README.md

 Done.
 Our assessment form is up and running.
 Now, we need to create some mechanism to direct answers sent through that form to our existing database.
 For that, we're going to create a new Office 365 Flow.

-### Creating the integration Flow
+### Creating the Integration Flow

 Time to create our integration Flow.
-Remember: it will play as a "responses replicator", once it will create a new copy of each answer into the existing database.
+Remember: it will play as a "responses replicator", once it creates a new copy of each answer into the existing database.
 We'll do that by navigating to the O365 portal and selecting the Flow service.
 Once in there, click at "+ New" > "Create from Blank".
 It will throw out a new blank space for you to create a new Flow.

 Then, add the following configuration: